 Are you thinking about signing up for a non-qualified deferred compensation (NQDC) plan?
-If so, you’re agreeing to defer part of your annual income until you retire (or some other future date.)
-Before signing up, you should understand the impact how and when you receive the income impacts your future taxes.
+If so, you’re agreeing to defer part of your annual income until you retire (or some other future date).
+Before signing up, you should understand the impact to your future taxes of how and when you receive the income.
 You need to assess your tax liabilities and cash flow needs well into the future.
 You also need to understand how the deferred compensation helps achieve your goals.
-Before enrolling in an NQDC plan, thoroughly evaluated your current situation and future expectations.
+Before enrolling in a NQDC plan, thoroughly evaluate your current situation and future expectations.
 You need to ensure you make the best possible decision.

 Planning Retirement Distributions

-Rules for NQCD plans are very different from 401k’s, IRA’s, and other retirement plans.
+Rules for NQCD plans are very different from 401ks, IRAs, and other retirement plans.
 For example, 401k withdrawals can begin after age 59 ½ without penalty.
-However, you must start taking distributions by the time you reach age 70 ½.
+However, you must start taking distributions at the time you reach age 70 ½.
 (This is commonly referred to as required minimum distributions, or RMDs.)
 In contrast, there aren’t any age restrictions on distributions in deferred compensation plans.
 There aren’t any RMDs.